-After attempting to verify that the dam alert report is genuine, Plant Protection will immediately relay the report to the General Manager or Operations Director or, delegate.
+After attempting to verify that the dam alert report is genuine, Plant Protection will immediately relay the report to Director - Energy and Watershed Partnerships or, delegate.

-After whatever additional verification is deemed appropriate, the Operations Director will give authority for Plant Protection to:
+After whatever additional verification is deemed appropriate, the Director - Energy and Watershed Partnerships will give authority for Plant Protection to:

-- Follow notifications as shown in Appendix A-2 Notification Chart, making certain that everyone understands the nature of a dam alert situation, and the possibility of an eventual dam breach. - evaluate the threat: - determine and implement immediate actions to reduce or eliminate the risk of a breach, including: - dumping of filler material on a boil, pipe or cloudy seepage; - dumping of fill material into a crack or void in the dam, or at the toe of a slide; and - repairs to structures or operating equipment. - if very large spillway releases are required, initiate the notifications shown on Appendix A-2 Notification Chart; - if the situation deteriorates and a dam breach becomes imminent or occurs, initiate the the appropriate Dam Breach notifications and procedures (Section 2.2 Kenney Dam Breach or Section 2.3 Saddle Dam Breach).
+- Follow notifications as shown in Appendix A-2 Notification Chart, making certain that everyone understands the nature of a dam alert situation, and the possibility of an eventual dam breach. - evaluate the threat; - determine and implement immediate actions to reduce or eliminate the risk of a breach, including: - dumping of filler material on a boil, pipe or cloudy seepage; - dumping of fill material into a crack or void in the dam, or at the toe of a slide; and - repairs to structures or operating equipment. - if very large spillway releases are required, initiate the notifications shown on Appendix A-2 Notification Chart; - if the situation deteriorates and a dam breach becomes imminent or occurs, initiate the the appropriate Dam Breach notifications and procedures (Section 2.2 - Kenney Dam Breach or Section 2.3 - Saddle Dam Breach).